jmcantrell/arch-bootstrap/README.md

 My opinionated Arch Linux installer.

+Aside from the opinions listed below, care is taken to ensure the resulting system closely matches what you would get from following the [official installation guide][1].

 ## Opinions

 - Boot Loader: GRUB (with GPT partition table)
 - Security: Optional LUKS full disk encryption
 - Partition Layout: LVM (with hibernate to swap)

-- File System: Btrfs (with subvolumes: `/`, `/var`, `/home`)
-- Networking: networkd, resolved, iwd, mDNS
+Default Btrfs Subvolumes:

+- `/`
+- `/var`
+- `/home`

+Services:

+- networkd (mDNS enabled)
+- resolved
+- iwd
+- sshd
+- timesyncd
+- reflector
-- Services: sshd, timesyncd, reflector, fstrim
+- fstrim

-- Pacman Options:
+Pacman Options:

 - `ParallelDownloads = 5`
 - `CleanMethod = KeepCurrent`

-See `./packages` for the default package set.

-See `./rootfs/` for file system modifications.
+Blacklisted Kernel Modules:

+- `pcspkr`

+## Configuration

+The installation environment is defined in `./config/environment`.
+It illustrates the recognized environment variables with some default values.
+Every uncommented line in this file is a required variable.

+The file system subvolumes are defined in `./config/subvolumes`.
+Every line must be of the form `@name /path/to/subvolume`.

+The packages to be installed are defined in `./config/packages`.
+Packages can be added, but if any are removed, the installation will probably fail.

+File system tree modifications are defined in `./rootfs/`.
+This directory will be `rsync`ed to `/` with the permissions (but not ownership) intact.

-The script `./rootfs/install.sh` contains additional configuration performed during the `chroot` step and is removed from the system after the installation is completed.
+The script `./rootfs/install.sh` contains additional configuration performed during the `chroot` step and is removed from the resulting system after the installation is completed.

+## Behavior

 When installing the boot loader, if EFI is detected, it will be configured and used instead of BIOS.